WHAT CAN WE HELP YOU FIND?

 WHAT IS AIDS?

-AIDS stands for acquired immunodeficiency syndrome.
+AIDS stands for Acquired Immunodeficiency Syndrome.

 If HIV is not diagnosed and treated, the immune system generally becomes weaker over time.
 Eventually, a person with HIV can become sick with a life-threatening infection (known as an opportunistic infection), leading to an AIDS diagnosis.
 In other words, an AIDS diagnosis requires two things: